fabri1983/gcc_m68k_optimizer/README.md

 the last opportunity we have to access assembly code before exiting gcc and start the linking phase.

-At `PLUGIN_FINISH` phase we can access the m68k assembly code generated from all the **.c units** in our project and the **SGDK** library, including the inline asm blocks.
+At `PLUGIN_FINISH` phase we can access the m68k assembly code generated from all the **.c units** in our project and those by the **SGDK** library, including the inline asm blocks.
 Assembly **.s, .S, .asm units** are excluded from this phase.

 The optimizer depends heavily on the project you run it.
 On some, it saves 1% of CPU per frame (approximately 2 scanlines), which is a sign that the project's hot path might be better rewritten in asm (if not already).

-See [optimize_lst.py](optimize_lst.py "optimize_lst.py") at header section for a list of all peepholes and switches the optimizer provides.
+See [optimize_lst.py](optimize_lst.py "optimize_lst.py") at header section for a list of reference web sites where I took the peepholes, and all the switches the optimizer provides for more cycles squishing.

-These are five of my projects in which I use the optimizer.
+These are five of my projects for which I use the optimizer as a test base.
 The next picture outlines how many optimization patterns were applied on each of them.

 ![stats.jpg](stats.png?raw=true "stats.png")